 - 1 pinch of salt

-- Preheat the oven to 180 degrees and lightly grease a 20 x 20cm baking form.
+- Preheat the oven to 180 degrees top and bottom heat.
+Lightly grease the baking pan.

-- For the crumble knead all ingredients into a dough and set aside.
+- First prepare the streusel.
+To do this, quickly knead all the ingredients into a dough and set aside.

-- Crumble the chocolate cinnamon crumble dough over the cake and optionally spread the chocolate drops on the crumbles.
+- Crumble the crumble dough over the brownie dough and optionally distribute chocolate drops over the crumble.

-- Bake the pumpkin brownies in the oven for about 45 minutes.
-Then let cool completely.
+- Bake in the oven for about 45 minutes *.
+Take out and let cool down completely.

-- In case you exchange the brown sugar please note that the consistency of the dough may change.
+- If you change the brown sugar, please note that the consistency of the dough can change.
+This also applies to the exchange of all other ingredients.

-- In the oven: Preheat oven to 200 degrees.
-Cut the hokkaido pumpkin into small pieces, spread on a baking sheet lined with baking paper and bake in the oven for about 20 to 30 minutes until the pumpkin is soft.
-Then mix in a blender.
+2) In the oven: preheat the oven to 200 degrees.
+Cut the Hokkaido pumpkin into small pieces, place on a baking sheet lined with baking paper and bake in the oven for about 20-30 minutes until the pumpkin is soft.
+Then finely puree with the help of a hand blender or in a blender.